-1. General
+General

-- a.
-The employer recognizes the right of all employees to work, to conduct business and otherwise associate free from harassment or sexual harassment. - b.
+- 1. The employer recognizes the right of all employees to work, to conduct business and otherwise associate free from harassment or sexual harassment, including harassment based on the grounds in the Human Rights Code of BC. - 2.
 The employer considers harassment in any form to be totally unacceptable and will not tolerate its occurrence.
 Proven harassers shall be subject to discipline and/or corrective actions.
-Such actions may include counselling, courses that develop an awareness of harassment, verbal warning, written warning, transfer, suspension or dismissal. - c.
-No employee shall be subject to reprisal, threat of reprisal or discipline as the result of filing a complaint of harassment or sexual harassment which the complainant reasonably believes to be valid. - d.
-All parties involved in a complaint agree to deal with the complaint expeditiously and to respect confidentiality. - e.
+Such actions may include: - a. counselling; - b. courses that develop an awareness of harassment; - c. verbal warning, written warning, transfer, suspension or dismissal.

+3. No employee shall be subject to reprisal, threat of reprisal or discipline as the result of filing a complaint of harassment or sexual harassment which the complainant reasonably believes to be valid.

+- 4. There will be no harassment and/or discrimination against any member of the local because they are participating in the activities of the local or carrying out duties as a representative of the local. - 5.
+All parties involved in a complaint agree to deal with the complaint expeditiously and to respect confidentiality. - 6.
 The complainant and/or the alleged offender, if a member(s) of the Local, may at the choice of the employee be accompanied by a representative(s) of the Local at all meetings in this procedure.

-2. Definitions
+Definitions

-a.
-Harassment includes:
+7. Harassment includes:

-- i. sexual harassment; or - ii. any improper behaviour that would be offensive to any reasonable person, is unwelcome, and which the initator knows or ought reasonably to know would be unwelcome; or - iii. objectionable conduct, comment, materials or display made on either a one-time or continuous basis that would demean, belittle, intimidate, or humiliate any reasonable person; or - iv. the exercise of power or authority in a manner which serves no legitimate work purpose and which a person ought reasonably to know is inappropriate; or - v. misuses of power or authority such as intimidation, threats, coercion and blackmail. - b.
-Sexual harassment includes: - i. any comment, look, suggestion, physical contact, or real or implied action of a sexual nature which creates an uncomfortable working environment for the recipient, made by a person who knows or ought reasonably to know such behaviour is unwelcome; or - ii. any circulation or display of visual material of a sexual nature that has the effect of creating an uncomfortable working environment; or - iii. an implied promise of reward for complying with a request of a sexual nature; or - iv. a sexual advance made by a person in authority over the recipient that includes or implies a threat or an expressed or implied denial of an opportunity which would otherwise be granted or available and may include a reprisal or a threat of reprisal made after a sexual advance is rejected.
+- a. any improper behaviour that would be cruel and/or offensive to any reasonable person, is unwelcome, and which the initiator knows or ought reasonably to know would be unwelcome; or - b. objectionable conduct, comment, materials or display made on either a one-time or continuous basis that would demean, belittle, intimidate, or humiliate any reasonable person; or - c. the exercise of power or authority in a manner which serves no legitimate work purpose and which a person ought reasonably to know is inappropriate; or - d. misuses of power or authority such as exclusion, intimidation, threats, coercion and blackmail; or - e. sexual harassment.

+8. Sexual harassment includes:

+- a. any comment, look, suggestion, physical contact, or real or implied action of a sexual nature which creates an uncomfortable working environment for the recipient, made by a person who knows or ought reasonably to know such behaviour is unwelcome; or - b. any circulation or display of visual or written material of a sexual nature that has the effect of creating an uncomfortable working environment; or - c. an implied promise of reward for complying with a request of a sexual nature; or - d. a sexual advance made by a person in authority over the recipient that includes or implies a threat or an expressed or implied denial of an opportunity which would otherwise be granted or available and may include a reprisal or a threat of reprisal made after a sexual advance is rejected.

-3. Resolution Procedure
+Resolution Procedure